Explore this course:

 Minimum 2:1 undergraduate honours degree or a relevant medical degree.

-We may also consider your application if you do not meet the standard academic requirements but you have considerable relevant professional experience in public health.
+We may also consider your application if you do not meet the standard academic requirements but have considerable relevant professional experience in a Health or social care-related area.

 We also accept medical students who wish to intercalate their studies.